Skip to main content

 • RK3588

-This implementation uses the Rockchip's RKNN-Toolkit2, version v2.0.0.beta0.
-Currently, only Yolo-NAS is supported as object detection model.
+This implementation uses the Rockchip's RKNN-Toolkit2, version v2.3.2.

 Prerequisites

-Make sure to follow the Rockchip specific installation instrucitions.
+Make sure to follow the Rockchip specific installation instructions.

 This config.yml shows all relevant options to configure the detector and explains them.
 All values shown are the default values (except for two).
 Lines that are required at least to use the detector are labeled as required, all other lines are optional.